Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Introduction

 In the last years, a quantum mechanical model known as the Sachdev-Ye-Kitaev (SYK) model \cite{SY, Kitaev} has attracted huge interest from the theoretical physics community (see \cite{PR,maldacena} and references within).
 This comes from the fact that the SYK model is the unique known model enjoying a certain number of important properties in an high-energy physics context, which makes it a pertinent toy-model for black hole physics.

-The SYK model (and related models) is studied ``perturbatively", i.e.~using formal decompositions of the quantities defining the theory in sums over graphs.
+The SYK model (and related models) is studied ``perturbatively", that is, using formal decompositions of the quantities defining the theory in sums over graphs.
 In the case of the SYK model, one uses the so-called $1/N$ expansion, where $N$ is the number of particles of the model.
 Some graphs give the \emph{leading} contribution (a first approximation in the limit $N\to\infty$), and the other graphs provide \emph{corrections} of relative importance to the leading contribution.
 This level of contribution of a graph (the importance of the correction it brings to the leading computation) is encoded in a non-negative parameter which we here call the \emph{order}.
 Until now, most papers focused on the leading contribution \cite{PR, maldacena, nador}, whose corresponding graphs (the so-called melonic graphs) are very simple from a combinatorial point of view.

-In this paper, we realize a purely combinatorial study of the graphs arising from the perturbative $1/N$ expansion of the colored SYK model \cite{razvan, blt}, at any order of contribution.
+In this paper, we realize a combinatorial study of the graphs arising from the perturbative $1/N$ expansion of the colored SYK model \cite{razvan, blt}, at {\it any order of contribution}.
 This is done using purely combinatorial methods: a bijection with combinatorial maps (constellations), and the method of kernel extraction \cite{Kernel1, Kernel2}.
-The results of this paper are a follow up of preliminary studies initiated in \cite{blt}, \cite{LL}.
+The results of this paper are a follow up of preliminary studies initiated in \cite{blt, LL}.

-In \cite{Witten}, Witten related the SYK model to the colored tensor model, model initially proposed in a mathematical physics context by Gurau \cite{Gurau,1N-arb} (see also the book \cite{Guraubook}), and then studied from a purely combinatorial point of view by Gurau and Schaeffer in \cite{gilles} (a similar combinatorial study, for a different type of tensor model, called the multi-orientable tensor model \cite{mo} was done in \cite{FT}).
+In \cite{Witten}, Witten related the SYK model to the colored tensor model, a generalization of random matrix models initially proposed in a mathematical physics context by Gurau \cite{Gurau,1N-arb} (see also the book \cite{Guraubook}), and then studied from a purely combinatorial point of view by Gurau and Schaeffer in \cite{gilles}\footnote{A similar combinatorial study, for a different type of tensor model, called the multi-orientable tensor model \cite{mo} was done in \cite{FT}.}.
 Our analysis is analogous to the Gurau-Schaeffer study, even though the combinatorial objects we deal with here, called hereafter SYK graphs, are qualitatively different from the colored graphs analyzed in \cite{gilles}\footnote{More specifically, it is mainly the way these graphs are classified, their \emph{order}, which differs for both models.}.
-Because of these differences, the asymptotic analysis turns out to be significantly less involved for the colored SYK model, than for colored tensor models.
+Because of these differences, the asymptotic analysis turns out to be significantly less involved for the colored SYK model than for the colored tensor model.

 \